• Digital Nomad Resources

 The Future of the ETS

-The ETS is being extended south and is expected to be finished by 2023.
-That will mean you can then get a direct train from Johor Bahru to Kuala Lumpur without changing trains in Gemas.
-That will then make the trip quicker and more convenient than getting the bus.
-Read more about railways in Malaysia.
+The ETS is being extended south as part of the Gemas-JB electrified double-tracks project.
+This is expected to be completed by 2025.
+This will enable direct trains from Johor Bahru to Kuala Lumpur without changing trains in Gemas.
+This will make the trip quicker and more convenient than getting the bus.

 Future Singapore – Kuala Lumpur High-speed Railway